Generic name: cholera vaccine [ KOL-er-a-vak-SEEN ]

 medications to treat psoriasis, rheumatoid arthritis, or other autoimmune disorders; or

 medicines to treat or prevent organ transplant rejection.

-If you are using any of these medications, you may not be able to receive cholera vaccine, or may need to wait until the other treatments are finished.
+If you are using any of these medications, you may not be able to receive Vaxchora, or may need to wait until the other treatments are finished.

 This list is not complete.
 Other drugs may interact with cholera vaccine, including prescription and over-the-counter medicines, vitamins, and herbal products.
 Not all possible interactions are listed in this medication guide.

 - Check interactions